 What’s at stake in the resurrection of Jesus Christ?
 What does the resurrection prove?
 It proves the trustworthiness of the Word of God, the believability of the Word of God, the accuracy of the Word of God, the truthfulness of the Word of God.

-Verse 30, “But God raised Him from the dead and for many days He appeared to those who came up with Him from Galilee to Jerusalem, the very ones who are now His witnesses to the people.”
-That would be all the Apostles and including 500 people in Galilee who saw Him at one time.
-“And we preached to you the good news, the gospel of the promise made to the fathers.
+Verse 30, “But God raised Him from the dead, and for many days He appeared to those who came up with Him from Galilee to Jerusalem, the very ones who are now His witnesses to the people.”
+That would be all the apostles and including 500 people in Galilee who saw Him at one time.
+“And we preach to you the good news, the gospel of the promise made to the fathers.”
 And what is the promise that God has fulfilled?
-This promise to our children is that He raised up...in that He raised up Jesus.”
+“This promise to our children in that He raised up Jesus.”

 The promise of the Old Testament is a risen Messiah.
 The good news of the promise made to the fathers that God has fulfilled this promise to our children in that He raised up Jesus.
 And what Old Testament passage did that fulfill?
-It is written in the second Psalm, Psalm 2 verse 7, “You are My Son, today I have begotten You, today I have given you life.
+It is written in the second psalm, Psalm 2, verse 7, “You are my Son, today I have begotten you” - today I have given you life.
 That is an Old Testament prophecy of the resurrection.
 As for the fact that He raised Him up from the dead, no longer to return to decay, He has spoken in this way, “I will give you the holy and sure blessings of David.”
 That’s from Isaiah 55 and verse 3, “I will give you the holy and sure blessings of David.”

-In other words, I will raise you from the dead to receive all that was promised in the Davidic Kingdom, the Davidic Covenant.
+In other words, I will raise you from the dead to receive all that was promised in the Davidic kingdom, the Davidic covenant.
 By the resurrection, God was affirming Christ as His Son and guaranteeing that the promised blessings that were to come through David’s seed would come through Him.

-Turn again to the twenty-sixth chapter of Acts, Acts chapter 26 for another affirmation and vindication of prophetic accuracy in Scripture.
-Again this is Paul talking to Agrippa, 26:22, we can pick it up there.
-“So having obtained help from God” - he says when the Jews were trying to put him to death...I stand to this day testifying both to small and great, stating nothing but what the prophets and Moses said was going to take place.”
+Turn again to the twenty-sixth chapter of Acts, Acts chapter 26, for another affirmation and vindication of prophetic accuracy in Scripture.
+Again, this is Paul talking to Agrippa - 26:22, we can pick it up there.
+“So having obtained help from God” - he says when the Jews were trying to put him to death - “I stand to this day testifying both to small and great, stating nothing but what the prophets and Moses said was going to take place.”

 The fact that Jesus rose from the dead means the Scripture is true.
-If the resurrection didn’t happen, Scripture cannot be trusted and if it can be broken in one place, it is not trustworthy any place.
+If the resurrection didn’t happen, Scripture cannot be trusted, and if it can be broken in one place, it is not trustworthy anyplace.

-The Jews then said, “It took 46 years to build this temple and You will raise it up in three days?
-But He was speaking of the temple of His body so when He was raised from the dead, His disciples remembered that He said this...listen to this - “and they believed the Scripture and the Word which Jesus had spoken.”
+The Jews then said, “It took forty-six years to build this temple and you will raise it up in three days?
+But He was speaking of the temple of His body.
+So when He was raised from the dead, “His disciples remembered that He said this” - listen to this - “and they believed the Scripture and the Word which Jesus had spoken.”
 Affirmation of both the Old Testament Scripture and the New Testament Scripture coming from the very lips of Jesus.
-As I said, you kill this body, not talking about the earthly temple, and I will raise it in three days.
+Christ said, “You kill this body” - not talking about the earthly temple - “and I will raise it in three days.”
 He did and they believed the Scripture.